New Education Act

 The Norwegian Government has submitted a proposal for a new Education Act to the Norwegian Parliament (Storting).
 The new Education Act and new regulations are planned to come into force from August 2024

-There are no new reforms or policy changes to report on in 2022.
+There were no reforms or policy changes to report on in 2022.